Welcome to Gazing In!

-“The family” is my husband (Kirk), teenage son (Ford), preschooler (Walker) and toddler (Alistaire).
+“The family” is my husband (Kirk), teenage son (Ford), Walker and Alistaire.

-We settled in a small town that is a mix of suburbia and rural.
-We live in the foothills of the Cascade Mountains and Mt.
-Rainier National Park in Washington State which helps feed our love of the outdoors.
+We live in a small town, Maple Valley, that is a mix of suburbia and rural, in the foothills of the Cascade Mountains and Mt.
+Rainier National Park in Washington State, which helps feed our love of the outdoors.
 We did it for the good schools, affordable housing and that cities cause me a lot of stress.
 But I do like where I live.
 I have settled down with some roots finally.
 I don’t see myself as having a “hometown”, having moved a couple of times while growing up, so this is the closest I have come to it.

 I lived on what I call “The Island” for a decade and half, living in dumps with stellar views of large snowy volcanoes.
 Island life is a different way of life, especially in the cold Pacific Northwest.
-I might be main landing it now but my heart will always be on a rock in the Strait of Juan de Fuca.
+I might be main-landing it now but my heart will always be on a rock in the Strait of Juan de Fuca in Washington.

 (An old photo of the family.
 Winter of 2002, my oldest son, Ford, was 5 years old then.)

 On a hike with Walker in the summer of 2010 (he was born March of that year).